-Road length represents the percentage of all roads within the Netherlands that are of that type.
-Percentage road length within only pine marten population areas (see C.) was also used and gave very similar electivity indexes. [&]Due to low numbers killed an electivity index was not calculated.
+^{}Road length represents the percentage of all roads within the Netherlands that are of that type.
+Percentage road length within only pine marten population areas (see C.) was also used and gave very similar electivity indexes.

 C. What is the gradient of road density within which pine marten populations survive?
 What is the highest density of roads?
 How does the PRR, and indeed Britain compare?